siberianfox/tinygwiki/TinyG-Feedhold-and-Resume.md

 To pause motion send a feedhold character ('!') character during motion.
 Movement will decelerate to a stop while maintaining positional accuracy.
 To resume motion send a cycle start tilde character ('~').

-If you wish to not perform the remainder of the move after the feedhold send a Queue Flush character after the feedhold character.
+If you wish to not perform the remainder of the move after the feedhold send a queue flush character ('%') after the feedhold character.
 Motion will start with the next Gcode command entered.
-A cycle start is not necessary after a Queue Flush.
+A cycle start is not necessary after a queue flush.

 ##Jogging Using Feedhold and Queue Flush
 To jog using feedhold and queue flush do the following: